Market Risk

 How Market Risk Works

-Market risk operates through the correlation of assets.
-In a severe market downturn, correlations tend to converge to one—meaning almost everything falls together.
-This happens because macro factors override micro factors.
-The primary drivers of market risk include: * **Equity Risk**: Risk that stock prices will fall. * **Interest Rate Risk**: Risk that interest rates will rise, lowering the value of bonds and increasing borrowing costs. * **Currency Risk**: Risk that exchange rates will move unfavorably. * **Commodity Risk**: Risk of changing prices in raw materials like oil or gold.
-Investors use a metric called **Beta** to measure market risk.
-The market itself has a beta of 1.0.
-A stock with a beta of 1.5 is expected to be 50% more volatile than the market (higher market risk), while a stock with a beta of 0.5 is expected to be half as volatile (lower market risk).
+Market risk operates through the correlation of assets in a interconnected global economy.
+In a standard, healthy market, different assets move somewhat independently.
+However, in a severe market downturn or a "black swan" event, these correlations tend to converge to one—meaning almost everything falls together at the same time.
+This happens because high-level macro factors begin to override micro-level business performance.
+The primary drivers and "sub-types" of market risk include: * Equity Risk: The danger that the prices of stocks or stock indices will fall. * Interest Rate Risk: The risk that interest rates will rise, lowering the current value of fixed-income bonds and increasing corporate borrowing costs. * Currency Risk: The risk that exchange rates will move unfavorably, hurting international investments or multi-national earnings. * Commodity Risk: The risk associated with the changing prices of raw materials like oil, gold, or copper.
+Professional investors use a statistical metric called Beta to quantify an asset's exposure to market risk.
+The overall market is assigned a beta of exactly 1.0.
+A high-growth stock with a beta of 1.5 is expected to be 50% more volatile than the market (higher market risk), while a defensive stock with a beta of 0.5 is expected to experience only half of the market's swings (lower market risk).

 Measuring Market Risk